MelnikovAP/pioner_distr/pi_config.md

 There could be a problem with X11 forwarding on VScode.
 To fix id generate ssh key with: ssh-keygen -p -m PEM
 and install vscode extension on pi
+and add to ~/.bashrc & ~/.profile the following: export DISPLAY="localhost:10.0$DISPLAY"